Fatimah bint Asad: Giving birth to Ali

 Ali was her youngest child, who was born in the year 600.
 Fatima bint Asad already had three sons - Talib, Aqil and Ja'far – and two daughters, Jumanah and Fakhitah (also known as Umm Hani) - prior to giving birth to Ali.
 She is estimated to be in her late thirties at the time, while Muhammad, her adopted son, was about 30.

 Her giving birth to Ali has a miraculous story.
 When she began experiencing labour pains, she travelled to the Kaaba, praying "Oh God, for the sake of the one who built this house, Abraham, and the child inside me, I beseech you to make this delivery easy."
 A wall of the Kaaba then slivered open from a corner and Fatima went inside and delivered her child in the house of God.
 After three days, according to both Shia and Sunni accounts, (Note: For a Sunni source see Shah Wali ullah Muhadis Dehalvi, Izala Tul Khulafa, trans.
 Ishtiaq Ahmed, Vol. 4 (Karachi: Qadeemi Kutubkhana), pp. 405–6; also see Ibn al-Sabbagh al-Maliki, al-Fusul al-Muhimmah fi Ma'rifat al-A'immah, Ch.
 1, p.
 13; famous Arab historian and geographer al-Masudi also verifies this in his highly acclaimed book, Muroojudh-Dhahab was Madain al-Jawahar (The Meadows of Gold and Mines of Gems), Vol. 2, p.
 76.) she walked out of the Kaaba, with the child in her arms.
 Fatima named the child, Haydar, which means Lion in Arabic.

 Following Abu Talib's death in 620, Fatima emigrated to Medina with Fatima bint Muhammad and her son Ali in 622.
 Muhammad would regularly visit her home and take his afternoon rest there.

 Death

 Fatima bint Asad died in the year 625/626.
-It is told by Anas bin Malik that when Muhammad learned that Fatima had died, he went to her house to sit beside her body and prayed her funeral prayers, then gave his shirt to be incorporated into her shroud, and personally helped inspect her grave and place her in it in the Jannat al-Baqi cemetery in Medina.
+It is told by Anas bin Malik that when Muhammad learned that Fatima had died, he went to her house to sit beside her body and prayed her funeral prayers, then gave his shirt to be incorporated into her shroud, and personally helped inspect her grave and place her in it in the Baqi cemetery in Medina.